best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 - [ ] Are informative warnings raised when the code is not used in a standard way?

 Don't worry if writing all of these tests sounds like a large task.
-You'll find that tests are very repetitive in nature, so we can reuse testing code to broaden the cases that our tests cover.
+You'll find that tests are repetitive, so we can reuse testing code to broaden the cases that our tests cover.
 We'll describe two useful ways of reducing the burden of writing and maintaining tests in a later section.

 The examples in this section use these testing frameworks: